-Yet even today six of Alentejo’s eight subzones are reliant on co-ops for their survival, none more important than that of Reguengos, which, in Monsaraz, produces a best-seller within Portugal.
+Yet even today, six of Alentejo’s eight subzones are reliant on co-ops for their survival, none more important than Reguengos, which, in Monsaraz, produces a best-seller within Portugal.
 A significant proportion of the region’s wine is sold as Vinho Regional Alentejano, often varietally labeled.
 The town of Évora can boast a particularly long history of bottling wine, notably the famous Cartuxa brand.

-Alentejo’s name is a reference to its position south of the Tejo river, which bisects Portugal, entering the ocean near the nation’s capital, Lisbon.
-Of course, the size of the region means that making generalizations about the terroir is difficult, however, broadly speaking this is a land of scorching summers.
+Alentejo’s name refers to its position south of the Tejo river, which bisects Portugal, entering the ocean near the nation’s capital, Lisbon.
+Of course, the region’s size makes generalizations about the terroir challenging; however, this is a land of scorching summers.
 Rainfall is low; the undulating topography protects much of the land from the cooling effects of the Atlantic.
 Indeed, temperatures are so routinely high that picking starts in early-mid August.
 Rich loamy soils are interspersed with the granite and schist to which vines are more suited.
 The vineyards are concentrated in four main enclaves: Borba, Redondo, Reguengos, and Vidigueira.
 Smallholdings are rare.
-Ranch-like estates dot the landscape, joining the silver olives, sheep and endless vistas of undulating hills and opportunities.
+Ranch-like estates dot the landscape, joining the silver olives, sheep, and endless vistas of undulating hills and opportunities.

 Such is the wild, untamed nature of Alentejo that it’s little surprise that investors were attracted to the region in search of frontier winemaking.
-There are few wine traditions here and this is an excellent pioneer country with the added advantage of low land prices.
+As a result, there are few wine traditions here, and this is an excellent pioneer country with the added advantage of low land prices.
 However, bureaucratic hurdles exist in Alentejo, as elsewhere – when Cortes de Cima released their sumptuous Syrah in 1998, the appellation rules wouldn’t allow them to reference the grape variety.
 So they called it ‘Incógnito’ and presented it to the world.

-The estate was founded by 1988 by Dane Hans Kristian Jorgensen and his wife Carrie.
-There are now over 95 hectares of vineyards which are meticulously managed by the owners.
-Since 1997 the wines have been consistently excellent, fruit driven with good varietal expression, particularly from the Portuguese grapes.
+The estate was founded in 1988 by Dane Hans Kristian Jorgensen and his wife, Carrie.
+There are now over 95 hectares of vineyards which the owners meticulously manage.
+Since 1997 the wines have been consistently excellent, fruit-driven with good varietal expression, particularly from the Portuguese grapes.
 In 2002, the first vintage of an outstanding, enticingly aromatic Touriga Nacional was released, made with exceptional fruit.
 It remains one of Portugal’s finest red wines.

-This is just one example of the trailblazing spirit and investment into Alentejo which has transformed a parochial backwater into the great, innovative region we see today.
-When the Lafite Rothschilds invested in Quinta do Carmo in Borba in 1992, the world took note and Alentejo was placed firmly on the wine map.
-Winemaker Joao Portugal Ramos has also helped greatly to energize the region, providing it with a popular and easily exportable brand, Marques de Borba.
+This is just one example of the trailblazing spirit and investment into Alentejo, transforming a parochial backwater into the great, innovative region we see today.
+When the Lafite Rothschilds invested in Quinta do Carmo in Borba in 1992, the world took note, and Alentejo was placed firmly on the wine map.
+Winemaker Joao Portugal Ramos has also helped to energize the region, providing it with a popular and easily exportable brand, Marques de Borba.

-Today one encounters, as you’d expect, a variety of small and large producers in Alentejo, with some focusing on quality, while others make volume their priority.
+Today one encounters, as you’d expect, a variety of small and large producers in Alentejo, with some focusing on quality while others make volume their priority.
 The pioneers are numerous, but the following, at least in our summation, are the cream of the crop.
-Let’s start with Herdade Grande – António Lanca is a seriously passionate winegrower, who since 1996 has been producing his own wines from over 60 hectares of vines in a 350-hectare estate that includes olives and other crops.
-The winemaking facilities have been considerably expanded in the last 8 years, with a resulting rise in quality.
-Their premium red made from 50-year old vines (90% Aragonês ) is a rich, concentrated and powerful wine with loads of oak and extract but with the fruit to match.
+Let’s start with Herdade Grande – António Lanca is a seriously passionate winegrower who, since 1996, has been producing his wines from over 60 hectares of vines in a 350-hectare estate that includes olives and other crops.
+The winemaking facilities have been considerably expanded in the last eight years, with a resulting rise in quality.
+Their premium red made from 50-year-old vines (90% Aragonês ) is a rich, concentrated and powerful wine with loads of oak and extract but with the fruit to match.
 For those who like powerful reds, this estate is for you.
 They also make a good white from the Antao Vaz grape.

 Just ask Horst Zeppenfeld, founder of Herdade dos Lagos.
 The Herdade dos Lagos estate is now one of the quality leaders in the Alentejo.
-There are over 20 hectares of vineyards, planted in the main to Aragonês, Syrah, and Touriga Nacional.
-Yields are kept low and each vine is meticulously cared for by their passionate grower, Dietmar Oschsenreiter.
-The wines have maintained consistently high standards in the last 15 years thanks to winemaker António Saramago and his team.
-All the wines are uniformly excellent but the Syrah Reserva stands out as being a leader in the region.
-Exciting results with the 100% Touriga Nacional in recent vintages as well.
+Over 20 hectares of vineyards are planted in the main to Aragonês, Syrah, and Touriga Nacional.
+Yields are kept low, and each vine is meticulously cared for by its passionate grower, Dietmar Oschsenreiter.
+As a result, the wines have maintained consistently high standards in the last 15 years, thanks to winemaker António Saramago and his team.
+All the wines are uniformly excellent, but the Syrah Reserva stands out as a leader in the region.
+But there have been exciting results with the 100% Touriga Nacional in recent vintages.
 Balanced, refined, elegant – this is the modern face of Alentejo winemaking.

 Cuisine in Alentejo